 Specific Comments

-To make it easier for you to find what my comment refer to I have add line number to you document (starting from 1 at each of the pages)
+To make it easier for you to find what my comment refers to, I have added line numbers to your document (starting from 1 on every new page).

-1. P3.
-Line 28 what is the height of the pallet and was this taken into account?
+1. P3, line 28: What is the height of the pallet and was this taken into account?

-2. P3. line 29, “The vertical rail height of the roller conveyor was 169 cm from the floor “.
+2. P3, line 29: “The vertical rail height of the roller conveyor was 169 cm from the floor.”
 This seems to be very high.
-Form the pictures it seems that the roller conveyor is at 90 cm+-.
-Please mark on the picture where this measurement is.
+Your pictures indicate that that the roller conveyor is at +/- 90 cm - please mark where this measurement is on the picture.

-2. P3. line 8 and 33 not sure numbers add up.
-How many people are working at the same time at this working station? if the “At peak efficiency, the kegging line throughput (clean and fill) varied from 144 to 160 half-barrel kegs per hour” this mean for 8-hour shift = 1280 so for 600 there is a minimum of two people working together.
-Please explain in the manuscript.
+2. P3, lines 8 and 33: I am not sure that the numbers add up.
+How many people are working at this work station at any one time?
+If “[A]t peak efficiency, the kegging line throughput (clean and fill) varied from 144 to 160 half-barrel kegs per hour”, this means an 8-hour shift = 1,280.
+So, for 600 there should be a minimum of two people working together.
+Please explain this in the manuscript.

-3. P5.
-Line 12, if I understand correctly then each worker did 32 high 32 low lifts.
-It would be nice to also see this in the figures for the trunk angle during the tack (add standard deviation not just the average).
+3. P5, line 12: If I understand correctly, each worker did 32 high and 32 low lifts.
+It would be nice to also see this in the figures for the trunk angle during the tack (adding standard deviation, not just the average).

-4. P5 Line 31-33 it is not clear how you define these angle (relative to what e.g. global reference frame or maybe hips).
-Wording and possibly figure will help (it could be in appendix).
-How do you define awkward postures and why (add reference)
+4. P5, lines 31-33: It is not clear how you define these angles.
+What are they relative to: a global reference frame, or maybe the hips?
+More written explanation, and possibly figures, would help here - maybe in an appendix?
+How and why do you define ‘awkward postures’ (add a reference)?

-5. P5.
-Table 1 min mass is 88.9 and max mass is 78.8 is this right?
+5. P5, Table 1: Min. mass is 88.9 and max. mass is 78.8 - is this right?

-6. P6.
-Table 1 is ankle height measured with or without shoes?
+6. P6, Table 1: Is ankle height measured with or without shoes?

-7. P6.
-Table 2. table name is not right it shows more than mean angles, further again in many cases the larger number is in the minimum column and the smaller value is in the maximum column.
-What is the mean angle and how do you calculate it (what interval...) further explain why is it important (if I understood this correctly, I don’t think it is that important as it is some proxy for average load, where the big factor is the peak force during the cycle?
+7. P6, Table 2: The table name is not correct, because the table shows more than mean angles.
+Also, in many cases the larger number is in the minimum column, and the smaller value is in the maximum column.
+What is the mean angle, and how do you calculate it (what is the interval)?
+Please explain further why this is important (if I have understood correctly, I do not think it is that important, as it is a proxy for the average load, whereas the bigger factor is the peak force during the cycle).

-8. p7.
-Are these figure for one lift or a mean of all the lifts?
-How different data form one worker to the other.
-What is the accuracy of your system in angels (should be in the method section)
+8. P7: Are these figures for a single lift, or are they a mean of all the lifts?
+How different are data for one worker from data for another?
+What is the accuracy of your system in angles (this should be in the method section)?

-9. P8 Line 8.
-From the pictures it seems that when the keg is far the worker pulls it and tips it toward him before lifting how did you model the force applied by the worker in such case.
-Or did you always assume the keg mass* gravity (mg)
+9. P8, line 8: From your pictures, it seems that when a keg is hard to reach the worker pulls and tips it toward him before lifting.
+How did you model the force applied by the worker in such a case?
+Or, did you always assume the keg mass* gravity (mg)?

-9. P8.
-Line 12-13 “The present study observed 64 lifts, which equates to 324 lifts per shift” how did you get to this number?
-How long did it take each of the workers to perform this tasks?
+9. P8, line 12-13: “The present study observed 64 lifts, which equates to 324 lifts per shift” - how did you get to this number?
+How long did it take each of the workers to perform these tasks?

 (64*8=512)

-10. P8 “For example, according to LiFFT, a worker who lifts an empty keg 324 times with a peak moment of 60 ft lbs (81.3 Nm)” while the torque value is reasonable acurading to recent publicantion that studies simller tasks.
+10. P8: “For example, according to LiFFT, a worker who lifts an empty keg 324 times with a peak moment of 60 ft lbs (81.3 Nm)…” - the torque value is reasonable, according to recently published studies of similar tasks.

-For moment
+For moments

 Yaar Harari, Avital Bechar, Raziel Riemer 2020 Workers’ biomechanical loads and kinematics during multiple-task manual material handling, applied ergonomics